Pre Exposure Prophylaxis (PrEP)

 If you are considering PrEP, you should discuss this with a doctor with experience in HIV or sexual health to help decide if PrEP is right for you.

-Even though PrEP is not yet licensed for use in Australia, there are a few options for you to access it.
+Even though PrEP is not yet listed on the Australian PBS for PrEP, there are a few options for you to access it.
 They are:

-- You can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
+- With your doctor’s prescription, you can purchase a generic version of Truvada from a reliable overseas supplier and import it to Australia.
 Generics are copies of brand-name drugs.
-The cost of generic Truvada is much less than the brand-name and would be approximately $1,300 per year, which may be a more affordable option (talk to QPP for more info).
+The cost of generic Truvada is much less than the brand-name and would be approximately $1,300 per year, which may be a more affordable option.
+For more on how to order PrEP online visit www.prepaccessnow.com.au

 If you are after more info about accessing PrEP, a ‘ PrEP Access Factsheet’ is available through the HIV Foundation Queensland website.